preterklabs/all-countries/README.md

 # all-countries
-> An API for getting info on countries
+> An API for getting info about countries

 You may install this package with this command: